mikecokina/elisa/README.rst

 :note: index `55` is used because we know that such index will give as flux on photometric phase :math:`\Phi=0.5`,
        where we eliminte impact of secondary component to result of primary component temperature.

-:note: we recomend you to set boundaries for temperature obtained from ballesteros formula at least in range +/-1000K.
+:note: we recomend you to set boundaries for temperature obtained from `bvi` module at least in range +/-500K.

 Lets create minimalistic code snippet which demonstrates least squares fitting method.